Peter Paul Rubens Biography | Oil Paintings

 Rubens Sensual Pleasure of Life and Painting.

-From 1600 to 1608 Peter Paul Rubens was court painter to Vincenzo Gonzaga, Duke of Mantua, and traveled all over Italy and Spain, furthering his studies and also executing paintings for various churches.
-With over a hundred assistants, his workshop produced a vast output and exported all over Europe.
-Between 1620 and 1640. in fact, he was the most sought-after European painter and commissions poured in.
+From 1600 to 1608 Peter Paul Rubens was a court painter to Vincenzo Gonzaga, Duke of Mantua, and traveled all over Italy and Spain, furthering his studies and also executing paintings for various churches.
+With over a hundred assistants, his workshop produced a vast output and was exported all over Europe.
+Between 1620 and 1640. he was the most sought-after European painter and commissions poured in.

-The Artist And His First Wife Isabella Brant In The Honeysuckle Bower, this extremely accurate rendition highlights the many symbolic details of natural setting and the couple's dress, which are allusions to love, faithfulness, and their high social status.
-Rubens was fluent in five languages and was blessed with fine manners and a natural elegance, further refined by the long periods spent at European courts.
-His image as a painter was the opposite extreme to that of the unfortunate peintres maudits like Caravaggio or, in his later life, Rembrandt.
+The Artist And His First Wife Isabella Brant In The Honeysuckle Bower, this extremely accurate rendition highlights the many symbolic details of the natural setting and the couple's dress, which are allusions to love, faithfulness, and their high social status.
+Rubens was fluent in five languages and was blessed with fine manners and natural elegance, further refined by the long periods spent at European courts.
+His image as a painter was the opposite extreme to that of the unfortunate peintres maudits like Michelangelo Merisi Caravaggio or, in his later life, Rembrandt Van Rijn.

 In his fruitful relations with reigning monarchs, Rubens resembles the great masters of the Italian Renaissance, and his expansive, sensual paintings filled the royal collections.
 No collection could be considered complete if it did not contain his works.